FreeRTOS/FreeRTOS-Libraries-Integration-Tests/README.md

 ### Tests
 There are two test groups in this repository:
 1. Transport Interface Test validates the implementation of transport interface.
 The implementation can be plain text or TLS.
+2. PKCS11 Test validates the implementation of PKCS11 interface required by [corePKCS11](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-pkcs.html).
+3. OTA Test validates the implementation of Physical Abstract Layer for [Over-the-Air Updates](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-ota.html).
-2. MQTT Test validates the integration with coreMQTT library.
+4. MQTT Test validates the integration with coreMQTT library.

 ### Folder Structure